 We went a little crazy with the Halloween decorations this year in preparation for our neighborhood (kid-friendly) haunted house that we are hosting.
-I especially went a little crazy with different ways to decorate with skeletons, so I just thought I’d share a few of those with you today.
+I especially went a little crazy with different ways to decorate with life-sized skeletons, so here are 5 ways.

 Although, as you can imagine, there are endless ways to use life-size skeletons around your house for Halloween.
 I think of them as the spooky cousin to “Elf on the Shelf.”
 Ha!